 Jennifer C. King, PhD, Chief Scientific Officer, GO2 Foundation for Lung Cancer

-The abstract, “Neoadjuvant Chemotherapy-alone vs Chemoradiation followed by Sleeve Resection for Locally Advanced Non-Small Cell Lung Cancer” describes new research on combining different treatments for people with non-small cell lung cancer (NSCLC) who need a sleeve resection surgery.
+The abstract, “Neoadjuvant Chemotherapy-alone vs Chemoradiation followed by Sleeve Resection for Locally Advanced Non-Small Cell Lung Cancer” presented at WCLC 2021 describes new research on combining different treatments for people with non-small cell lung cancer (NSCLC) who need a sleeve resection surgery.
 A sleeve resection is a surgery where part of the airway is removed along with a one lobe of the lung to remove cancer, then the airway is re-joined and remaining lobes reattached.
 This saves as much lung as possible while getting rid of the cancer.

 The study is a “retrospective” study that looked back at treatment patterns in the National Cancer Database and compared the health outcomes of two different groups.
 One group had received chemotherapy alone before surgery and the other received chemoradiation (chemotherapy plus radiation therapy) before surgery.